-- Heat a tablespoon of olive oil in a deep pan or pot, then add in the cabbage rolls, seam side down first, add in the chopped up bacon and sautée with the Rouladen.
-Make sure to brown the cabbage rolls on all sides before adding in the beef broth.
-Once broth is added, cover with a lid, and let simmer at medium heat for 30 minutes.
+- Heat a tablespoon of olive oil in a deep pan or pot, then add in the cabbage rolls, seam side down first, add in the chopped up bacon and sautée with the Rouladen.100 grams bacon

 - Remove the cabbage rolls from the broth and cover with aluminum foil to keep warm.

 - Thicken the sauce by adding the cream and cornstarch until desired consistency is reached.
 To add cornstarch, whisk together with some of the sauce in a cup (1 teaspoon at a time), and then return to the pan.cornstarch, 200 milliliters heavy cream

 - Season with salt, pepper, and paprika powder.salt, pepper, paprika powder

 - Serve your Kohlrouladen with mashed potatoes, boiled potatoes or Spätzle to help soak up all that delicious sauce.
 You can also sauté the leftover cabbage with some more bacon.